 The church that you see here today replaced the original 18th century church which burnt down in 1990 and its most striking feature, a white tower, dominates the site.

 There are still hints to darker events in the kirkyard, however, for the watch house, now a small chapel, can still be found here.

-If you wanted to incorporate a visit to a distillery into a trip here then there’s a few to choose from in the immediate area.
+If you wanted to incorporate a visit to a distillery into a trip here then there are a few to choose from in the immediate area.

-Cardhu distillery is a stone’s throw from Upper Knockando Kirk adn is the only malt distillery to have been founded by a woman.
+Cardhu distillery is a stone’s throw from Upper Knockando Kirk and is the only malt distillery to have been founded by a woman.